Otoplasty / Ear Correction Surgery

 Risks of Anæsthesia

-- Rarely a person may have an allergic reaction to the local anæsthetic, or experience a rapid heartbeat due to the adrenaline that is used to reduce bleeding.
+• Rarely a person may have an allergic reaction to the local anæsthetic, or experience a reaction to any of the medications administered during the surgery.

 Please note that this information should be used only as a guide to your treatment.
 All specifics will be discussed with Dr Konrat during your initial consultation.